History of Shiraz: Pre-Islamic times

-Shiraz is founded in Pars Province, a central area for Persian civilisation.
+Shiraz was founded in Fars Province, a central area for Persian civilisation.

 The earliest reference to Shiraz is on Elamite clay tablets dated to 2000 BC, found in June 1970 during digging for the construction of a brick kiln in the southwest corner of the city.
 The tablets, written in ancient Elamite, name a city called Tiraziš.
 Phonetically, this is interpreted as /tiračis/ or /ćiračis/.
 This name became Old Persian /širājiš/; through regular sound change comes the modern Persian name Shirāz.
 The name Shiraz also appears on clay sealings found at Qasr-i Abu Nasr, a Sassanid ruin, east of the city, (2nd century AD).
 As early as the 11th century several hundred thousand people inhabited Shiraz.
 Its size has decreased through the ages.

 Cuneiform records from Persepolis show that Shiraz was a significant township in Achaemenid times.

 There is mention of a city at Shiraz during the Sassanid era, (2nd to 6th century AD) in the 10th century geographical treatise Hudud ul-'alam min al-mashriq ila al-maghrib, which reports the existence of two fire temples and a fortress called "Shahmobad".
 In the 14th century the Nozhat ol-Qolub of Hamdollah Mostowfi confirmed the existence of pre-Islamic settlements in Shiraz.